16 Sexual Health

 Sexual health is fundamental to the overall health and well-being of individuals, couples, and families and the social and economic development of communities and countries.
 Sexual health, when viewed affirmatively, requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences free of coercion, discrimination, and violence.

-When you have found your disease or condition, you look for the treatment color.
+Scroll down the site to find your disease or condition.
+Then, you look for the treatment color.
 The treatment colors are magenta (red-blue), blue, cyan (blue-green), green, yellow (red-green), and red.
 I give the treatment colors a number.
 Magenta = 0, blue = 1, cyan = 2, green = 3, yellow = 4, and red = 5.
-Chlamydia would then be categorized as 16-00-5.
+For instance, Chlamydia would then be categorized as 16-00-5.
 Here, the last digit, the treatment color, is red.
 The first two digits are the disease/condition group (Sexual Health is 16).
 The next two digits (Chlamydia is 00) are the illness within the group, and the last digit (red is 5) is the treatment color.
+This system can help you quickly identify the treatment options for your specific condition.

 When you use the projector, click on your treatment color, and a large image of it will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

 Chlamydia is a common sexually transmitted disease (STD).
-It affects both men and women and, in most cases, does not cause any symptoms.
+It’s important to know that it affects both men and women and, in most cases, does not cause any symptoms.
 However, when it does produce symptoms and signs, these may not appear for weeks after your infection.
+Understanding its common occurrence can help reduce the stigma and reassure you that you’re not alone in dealing with this condition.

 Symptoms in women include burning with urination and an abnormal vaginal discharge.
 Abdominal or pelvic pain is sometimes present.
 Blood in the urine, urinary urgency (feeling an urgent need to urinate), and increased urinary frequency can occur if the urethra is infected.